informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 ### IBC Submodule

-The various IBC messages and their handlers, as described in the IBC specification, are split into a collection of submodules, each pertaining to a specific aspect of the IBC protocol, eg. client lifecycle management, connection lifecycle management, packet relay, etc.
+The various IBC messages and their processing logic, as described in the IBC specification, are split into a collection of submodules, each pertaining to a specific aspect of the IBC protocol, eg. client lifecycle management, connection lifecycle management, packet relay, etc.

-In this section we propose a general approach to implement the handlers for a submodule.
+In this section we propose a general approach to implement the message processors for a submodule.
 To make things more concrete, we will use the ICS 002 Client submodule as a running example, but the methodology outlined here should apply to any submodule.
 This specific module also has the peculiarity of dealing with datatypes which